Albert Park

 Central Auckland

-Albert Park in Auckland sits on a ridge overlooking downtown.
-Auckland University’s city campus is on the east side, and the Auckland Art Gallery Toi O Tāmaki is to the west.
+Albert Park in Auckland sits on a ridge overlooking Downtown.
+Auckland University’s city campus is on the east side, on Princes Street, and the Auckland Art Gallery Toi O Tāmaki is to the west.
 The park is adjacent to the Albert Park Volcano, which erupted 145,000 years ago.
 It was an area of Māori settlement with a pā on the northwest corner up to the mid-1700s.

 As Auckland developed in the 1840s/50s, the Albert Barracks was located on the site.
 Part of the stone fortifications can be seen on the University grounds.
 In the 1880s, the park was developed following a design competition.
 The layout is typical of the period.
-On the higher flat section, there is a statue of Queen Victoria, a bandstand, and a large fountain, topped by Aphrodite, as the centrepiece.
+On the higher flat section are statues of Queen Victoria and Governor George Grey, a bandstand, and a large fountain, topped by Aphrodite, as the centrepiece.
 Formal flower gardens are maintained in front of the fountain.

 Several other statues and monuments exist, including Andrea Carlo Lucchesi’s 1900 Love Breaking the Sword of Hate.
+This is quite the contrast to earlier colonial works!
 Walking towards the Art Gallery, there is a large tilted “D” dating to the 1990s.
 It is called ‘Tilt’!
 Field guns that were part of the defences set up during the Russian Scare of the 1870s and a Boer War Memorial are north of the fountain.

 The park can be accessed from the adjacent streets, but Princes Street on the ridge is easiest.
 It is a steep walk from Wellesley Street East, Bowen Avenue and Kitchener Street.